AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 **Figure 4**

+ [**Check Figure numbering**]

-Currently, the subteam is using 3/8 inch diameter clear flex tubing to carry water from the sink to the peristaltic pump, 1/8" Masterflex tubing (06508-16) to fit in the peristaltic pump, and 3/16 inch diameter clear flex tubing for the influent and effluent tubing for the reactor.
+Currently, the design uses a  3/8 inch diameter clear flex tubing to carry water from the sink to the peristaltic pump, 1/8" Masterflex tubing (06508-16) to fit in the peristaltic pump, and 3/16 inch diameter clear flex tubing for the influent and effluent tubing for the reactor.
 In order to prevent the effluent tubing from reaching its maximum bend radius, the tubing is taped to a nearby light fixture.

 All tubes are connected to each other using push-to-connect components and barbed fittings to ensure water tightness.

 ## Future Work

+[**Requires tense changes for the final**]

 The subteam now has a prototype system assembled (with the exact parameters outlined in the Methods Section) but has encountered some errors in the system assembly which need to be corrected before moving on.
 The subteam will continue to troubleshoot and fix the current system failures, and once everything is running smoothly with all the appropriate equipment, the subteam will move on to focus on experimentation, evaluation, and iteration.